Mylezeem/puppet-jpackage/README.md

 puppet-jpackage
 ===============

-A Puppet module that ensures the jpackage repos are installed
+A Puppet module that ensures the jpackage repositories are installed

 # About